 Legal certainty and reduction of bureaucracy

-The draft law clarifies that the BSI will prospectively carry out its mandate under the Metering Point Operation Act on behalf of the BMWK to ensure uniform, efficient project management which is focused on the energy transition.
+The law clarifies that the BSI will prospectively carry out its mandate under the Metering Point Operation Act on behalf of the Federal Ministry for Economic Affairs and Climate Action (BMWK) to ensure uniform, efficient project management which is focused on the energy transition.
 The previously required market analysis and market declaration by the BSI will no longer be required.
 During its standardization activities, the BSI will be obliged to enter standardization partnerships with standardization organizations (VDE, DKE, FNN, DVGW) and research projects to accomplish an accelerated market implementation.
 It is made clear that the focus for the BSI is on SMGW standardization.
 Standardization of control equipment, charging equipment, heat pumps and energy-related processes is, however, left to industry.
 The Secure Supply Chain (SiLKe) is to become simpler, more cost-effective, and more practicable.
 To this end, shipping by courier, express or parcel delivery will be enabled.
 In addition, the three-manufacturer rule is to be eliminated, according to which BSI-certified smart metering systems previously had to be available on the market from three independent manufacturers so that the technical feasibility of installing smart metering systems could be established by the BSI.

-According to the draft law, the rollout deadlines are primarily oriented toward the target year of 2030 in order to basically provide the necessary digital infrastructure for a largely climate-neutral energy system by that date.
+According to the law, the rollout deadlines are primarily oriented toward the target year of 2030 in order to basically provide the necessary digital infrastructure for a largely climate-neutral energy system by that date.
 To accelerate the equipping of metering points with smart metering systems, it will be possible to start an agile rollout with already certified devices immediately after the law comes into force.
 New functions such as control and switching are to be made available successively through updates.
 The possibility of bundling several consumers or charging devices via an SMGW at one grid connection point (1:n metering) is to be strengthened.

 The statutory rollout schedule will be adjusted so that the old rollout deadlines, which are difficult to achieve for some consumer and producer groups (rollout by 2025 for a large proportion of metering points), will be extended.
-The draft law provides for mandatory rollout from 2025 for consumers below 100,000 kWh p.a. and generators below 100 kW.
+The law provides for mandatory rollout from 2025 for consumers below 100,000 kWh p.a. and generators below 100 kW.
 By the end of 2030, 95% of the metering points to be equipped must be fitted with smart metering systems.
 For consumers above 100,000 kWh p.a. and generators above 100 kW, the mandatory rollout will begin in 2028.
 Of the metering points to be equipped in this consumer or generator class, 95% must be equipped with smart metering systems by the end of 2032.

 Adjusted cost distribution